 1. Physical symptoms are nothing more than messengers and invitations to look deeper.
 Think of a physical symptom you have that is calling for your attention.
 What emotion comes up when you think of it?
 Where else in your life do you feel this emotion?
 If this symptom tied to this emotion could talk, what would it request from you?
 In what ways could you begin soothing this emotion?

 2. There are no experiences that happen in vain.
 Pretend once more that life is like a stage play, and you and everyone you know are souls playing these characters you see currently.
 Imagine that you wrote the script for your life, including the traumatic moments, and asked a loving soul close to you to play this hard role of hurting you for your ultimate expansion.
 What could've been the ultimate reason behind this painful "scene"?
 What was it to show you?
 How was it going to expand you?
 Really contemplate the answer.

 3. Lightly consider a feeling or experience you feel stuck in.
 Imagine that this feeling/experience was going to last the rest of your life.
 What qualities would you need to bring forth within yourself in order to thrive despite this experience going on in your background?
 Consider that you bringing forth these qualities are the very reason behind this experience happening in your life.

-Shadow work is the process of stepping back and taking a bird's eye perspective of our lives, ourselves, and others.
-We move away from nit-picking and into a great space of understanding and acceptance.
+Shadow work is an exploration process of stepping back and taking a bird's eye perspective of our lives, ourselves, and others.
+We move away from the nit-picking and into a greater space of understanding, discovery and acceptance.

 When you see that nothing happens in vain, then it must happen for your benefit.
-You must find what that benefit is.
+Therefore, you must find what that benefit is.
 This is shadow work.
-The shadows round us out and bring meaning to every experience we've ever had.
+Our shadow side rounds us out and brings meaning to every experience we've ever had.

 Thank you for reading, I hope you enjoyed these shadow work prompts and found something to take away with you.